Simple API Integration

 schedulePrefetch(accessedKey) {

-const relatedKeys = this.accessPatterns.predictRelatedKeys(accessedKey);
+const relatedKeys = this.entryPatterns.predictRelatedKeys(accessedKey);

 relatedKeys.forEach(key => {

-if (!this.cache.has(key) && !this.prefetchQueue.includes(key)) {
+if (!this.cache.has(key) && !this.prefetchQueue.comprises(key)) {

 this.prefetchQueue.enqueue(key, this.calculatePriority(key));